Xong Xiong, Executive Director

 LawFu Yang is a student at the University of Wisconsin – La Crosse studying Organizational Communication and minoring in Sociology.
 He participated in youth programming throughout his middle and high school years.
 His involvement in youth programs has allowed him to gain lasting memories, values and a strong sense of community.
 He looks forward to working with Cia Siab, Inc. on providing a safe space for open dialogues and he strives to a positive role model for the Hmoob Youth.

-Annie (they/them) brings many organizing experience to her work at Cia Siab, Inc. Previously, she interned with Coalition of Asian American Leaders (CAAL) as a Youth Organizer organizing families in the Minneapolis Public School District to make Hmong an official language course in the IB program.
+Huab Cua (they/them) brings many organizing experience to her work at Cia Siab, Inc. Previously, they interned with Coalition of Asian American Leaders (CAAL) as a Youth Organizer organizing families in the Minneapolis Public School District to make Hmong an official language course in the IB program.
 In addition, they co-lead and initiated the Asian American Youth group Becoming Organizers Becoming Advocates (BOBA).
 During their spare time, they love to volunteer and help organizations display art performances.

 Leader Thao, Queer Program Co-Coordinator

 Leader’s pronouns are they/them or anything respectful.
-He completed his Bachelor's degree at the University of Wisconsin-Eau Claire in Integrated Strategic Communications, with an emphasis in Advertising, and a minor in Multimedia.
+Completed their Bachelor's degree at the University of Wisconsin-Eau Claire in Integrated Strategic Communications, with an emphasis in Advertising, and a minor in Multimedia.
 As one of the LGBTQ+ coordinators Leader hopes be able to connect with other Queer Hmoob folx to build a space where our voices will be heard and where we are able to express ourselves freely.
-In his free time Leader enjoys playing his ukulele as well as spending quality time with his loved ones.
+In their free time Leader enjoys playing his ukulele as well as spending quality time with their loved ones.